mafflerbach/doconaut/README.md

       }
     });

-you can see a live demo under [link]
+you can see a live demo under https://mafflerbach.github.io/htmlDoc/